Easton Stick

-Easton Michael Stick (born September 15, 1995) is an American professional football quarterback for the Atlanta Falcons of the National Football League (NFL).
+Easton Michael Stick (born September 15, 1995) is an American professional football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the North Dakota State Bison and was selected by the Los Angeles Chargers in the fifth round of the 2019 NFL draft.

 College career

 Stick graduated from Creighton Preparatory School in Omaha, Nebraska, and played college football at North Dakota State University.

 2015

-Easton Stick's first ever snaps were against the Weber State Wildcats where he ran for 24 yards on 3 attempts in a 41–14 win.
-His first start as a Bison was against the Indiana State Sycamores, where he passed for 126 yards and 1 touchdown, in a game that saw the Bison run for 243 yards in a 28–14 victory.
-In 2 games he threw for 4 touchdowns in each, being a 59–7 win against the Western Illinois Leathernecks, and a 55–0 win over the Missouri State Bears.
-The Bison would end up winning the FCS Championship Game against Jacksonville State, 37–10.
+Stick took his first snaps against the Weber State Wildcats where he ran for 24 yards on 3 attempts in a 41–14 win.
+His first start as a Bison was against the Indiana State Sycamores, where he passed for 126 yards and one touchdown in a 28–14 victory.
+In two games he threw for four touchdowns in each, being a 59–7 win against the Western Illinois Leathernecks, and a 55–0 win over the Missouri State Bears.
+The Bison went on to win the FCS Championship Game against Jacksonville State, 37–10.